herman-aukera/AI4Devs-stopwatch-RO-1/stopwatch-GG/README.md

-# Stopwatch + Countdown – AI4Devs Project
+# Stopwatch + Countdown — AI4Devs Prompt Engineering Challenge

 ## Overview

-This app is a dual-mode stopwatch and countdown timer that runs entirely in the browser using vanilla JavaScript.
-It mimics the core functionality and interface of [Online Stopwatch](https://www.online-stopwatch.com).
+A minimalist, fully functional stopwatch and countdown timer with milliseconds built using vanilla JavaScript and prompt engineering techniques.

 ## Features

-- Input seconds to run countdown
-- If no input, acts as a stopwatch
+- Countdown input (in seconds)
-- Start button toggles to Pause and Continue
+- Toggle button: Start → Pause → Continue
+- Millisecond-accurate time display (`HH:MM:SS.mmm`)
-- Reset resets both timer and UI state
+- Reset button resets time + UI
-- Pure HTML + JS, no frameworks or build tools

-## Technologies

-- HTML5
-- JavaScript (ES6+)
-- No libraries or CSS frameworks
+- No frameworks or libraries used

 ## How to Run

-1. Clone or download this repo
+1. Download or clone this repository
 2. Open `index.html` in any browser
-3. Type a number (seconds) for countdown or leave empty for stopwatch
+3. Enter a countdown time or leave blank to start stopwatch
-4. Press **Start** to begin
-5. Use **Pause**, **Continue**, or **Reset** accordingly

----
+4. Click “Start” to begin, then use “Pause”, “Continue”, or “Reset”

+## Manual Test Cases

+- [ ] Input = 10, Start → counts down to 0
+- [ ] No input, Start → stopwatch mode increments with ms
+- [ ] Pause freezes time (stopwatch + countdown)
+- [ ] Continue resumes time accurately
+- [ ] Reset clears display + brings button back to Start
+- [ ] Edge case: input = 0 behaves as stopwatch
+- [ ] Rapid Start/Pause/Continue transitions behave consistently

 ## Time Spent

-- Prompt iteration: 25 mins
+- Prompt design: 20 minutes
-- Coding via ChatGPT: 40 mins
-- Testing and formatting: 15 mins
+- Code generation/testing: 45 minutes

-## Chatbot Used
+## Tools Used

-- ChatGPT-4 (Prompt engineering assisted)
+- ChatGPT-4 (May 2025)
+- Vanilla JS, HTML5

+## Prompt Used

-- Full prompt history in `prompts.md`
+Included in `prompts.md`

----

-## Test Cases (Manual)

-### 🎯 Core UI

-- [ ] App loads and displays `00:00:00`
-- [ ] Countdown input accepts numbers only
-- [ ] Start button is visible and labeled properly
-- [ ] Time updates every second on start

-### 🛠 Stopwatch Logic

-- [ ] Without input, pressing Start begins stopwatch
-- [ ] Timer increases every second
-- [ ] Pause freezes time
-- [ ] Continue resumes exactly from paused state
-- [ ] Reset brings everything to `00:00:00` and resets UI

-### ⏲ Countdown Logic

-- [ ] Input `10` → Start → counts down from 10 to 0
-- [ ] At `0`, timer stops and button resets to “Start”
-- [ ] Reset cancels the countdown

-### 📉 Edge Cases

-- [ ] Input non-number → treated as stopwatch
-- [ ] Start → Pause → Reset = all correct UI updates
-- [ ] Start → Reset mid-countdown = resets all
-- [ ] Input = 0 → treated as stopwatch

----